Ctere1/golang-api/README.md

 </div>

 ## ℹ️ Introduction
 - Product API for CRUD operations.
-Written in GoLang and PostgreSQL.
+- Written in GoLang and PostgreSQL.
 Bearer token authentication is used.
+- Database connection is made with GORM.
+Server is created with gorilla/mux.

 ## 💾Installation Guide